Perhaps you’ve heard this phrase before, “You cannot Give, what you do not Have”.

 I am heard, seen, valued, and empowered.
 When you are empowered, you also discover a passion and purpose within yourself.
 I believe ‘passion is for you’ and ‘purpose is for others’.
 Without a doubt, the organization allows me to serve others, be something bigger than myself, and challenge the status quo – that we all should be heard.

-I might have shared this with you before, as a self-proclaimed researcher, I enjoy listening to other women in our community either during any of our talking circle sessions or listening sessions during pilot program exploration.
+I might have shared this with you before, but as a self-proclaimed researcher, I enjoy listening to other women in our community either during any of our talking circle sessions or listening sessions during pilot program exploration.

 So, I choose power while engaging others to do the same.